 In Germany, according to national and international studies, the health and social services sector is considered as a weakly digitalised sector of the economy.
-Hospitals are becoming, however, increasingly digitalised, especially in some areas, with major successes in modern imaging as well as other specific functional areas (e.g., surgical robotics, operating room robotics or in intensive care) though there is a lack of uniform infrastructure for digital processes, to consistently link them
+Hospitals are becoming, however, increasingly digitalised, especially in some areas, with major successes in modern imaging as well as other specific functional areas (e.g., surgical robotics, operating room robotics or in intensive care) though there is a lack of uniform infrastructure for digital processes, to consistently link them with each other and to enable cross-sector communication and patient/case data to other service providers (Öz and Hamburg 2023).

-13 The Strategy was structured around five functional areas: (i) imaging, biology and anatomical-pathology results; (ii) computerized and interoperable patient records; (iii) electronic prescriptions feeding into the care plan; (iv) resource scheduling and the patient's agenda; and (v) medico-economic management.
+The Strategy was structured around five functional areas: (i) imaging, biology and anatomical-pathology results; (ii) computerized and interoperable patient records; (iii) electronic prescriptions feeding into the care plan; (iv) resource scheduling and the patient's agenda; and (v) medico-economic management.